bham-carpentries/git-novice-python-ci/_episodes/08-conflict.md

 ~~~
 {: .output}

-Click on the `mars.txt` file in the GitLab interface to view it and then click on the blue 'Edit' button.
+Click on the `functions.py` file in the GitLab interface to view it and then click on the blue 'Edit' button.
 In the
 editor that's brought up, add a line to the end so it looks like this:

 ~~~